apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 | 58246 | is   | 0.09049763|
 |  ...  | ...  |... |

-The first row shows that `the` is used 4% in the documents during training.
+The first row shows that 4% of `the` are used in the documents during training.

 # Delete low frequency words and high frequency words from `docs_words`